 Types of Welding Specialties

-Here’s a look at some popular welding specialties and the skills taught in each type of course:
+Following are some of the most popular welding specialties, in addition to the skills taught in each type of course:

 Pipe Welding

-Overview: Pipe welding involves joining pipes in various industries, such as oil and gas, power generation, and water treatment.
-This specialty requires welders to work on pipelines, often in confined or difficult-to-reach spaces, and to create strong, leak-free joints.
+Overview: Pipe welding is the work of joining pipes for many industries, which range from oil and gas to the generation of power, including water treatment.
+This specialty surely requires welders to operate in pipelines that are normally confined or reach inaccessible areas and create strong, leak-free joints.

 Underwater Welding